Emails to look forward to.

 My skill lies in explaining complex ideas with simple language, and that’s exactly what I do with my newsletter.
 As a subscriber, you’ll receive 3-4 emails per month that dive deep into emerging trends in web3, economics, and investing.
 I don’t share this content anywhere else.
 Here are some of the topics that I’m writing about right now:

 - The people, products, and opportunities shaping the wider web3 space.

-- Simple explainers on decentralized finance (DeFi).
+- Simple explainers on complex economics topics.